ioflo/hio/README.md

 # hio is a Hierarchically Structured Concurrency with Asynchronous IO Library in Python

-## Rich Hierachical Structured Concurrency with Asynchronous IO
+## Rich Flow Based Programming Hierarchical Structured Concurrency with Asynchronous IO

 This builds on very early work on hierarchical structured concurrency with lifecycle contexts from [ioflo](https://ioflo.com), [ioflo github](https://github.com/ioflo/ioflo), and [ioflo manuals](https://github.com/ioflo/ioflo_manuals).

+This approach is compatible with flow based programming that sees all components as asynchronous and linked by asynchronous buffers.
+FPB naturally lends itself to a much lighter weight async structure based on a hierachical scheduling approach.

+This is even lighter weight and more performant than non-hierarchical structured concurrency approaches.

 ## Structured Concurrency with Asynchronous IO